scottstts/prompt_lib/storyboard/template_animation_docs.md

 ## Animation Breakdown

-The animation for Template 3 is characterized by a dynamic, full-screen takeover with layered, directional entrances for its components, followed by a symmetrical and staggered exit sequence.
+The animation for Template 3 is swift and dynamic, establishing the layout with a series of coordinated and overlapping motions that complete in under a second.

-1.  **Initial Scene Wipe & Icon Entrance:** The sequence begins with a dark background panel sliding in swiftly from the right edge to cover the entire screen.
-This wipe is a fast, smooth transition.
-Occurring almost simultaneously, the large primary graphic container animates in at the center-right.
-It scales up from a smaller size while fading in from 0% to 100% opacity.
-This scaling motion has a distinct and energetic spring or overshoot effect, causing it to slightly exceed its final size before settling.
+1.  **Initial Layout Entrance:** The animation kicks off with the near-simultaneous entrance of two key structural elements.

-2.  **Secondary Element Entrances:** Once the background and main graphic are in place, the supporting elements enter with a slight delay.
+    *   The rectangular tag in the top-left corner slides in diagonally from the top-left.
+Its motion is rapid with a very subtle bounce or overshoot as it settles into place.
-    *   First, a horizontal bar container (for text) slides down smoothly from the top edge, settling in the upper left quadrant.
-The motion has a gentle ease-out curve, giving it a soft landing.
+    *   Concurrently, the large, rounded white container on the right slides in smoothly from the right edge of the frame, driven by a clean ease-out curve.

-    *   Shortly after, a circular image placeholder slides up from the bottom edge, positioning itself below the text bar.
-This motion is also very smooth with an ease-out feel, creating a balanced, staggered reveal.
+2.  **Hierarchical Text Reveal:** Overlapping with the container's entrance, the text elements animate in sequentially from left to right.

-3.  **Static Hold:** All elements hold their final positions for the main duration of the template, allowing the viewer to absorb the presented content.
+    *   First, the main title line slides in from the left with a crisp and fast motion.

-4.  **Staggered Exit Animation:** The outro is a coordinated reversal of the entrance sequence.
+    *   Immediately following, the subtitle/description line slides in along the same path, slightly delayed.
+This staggered timing creates a clean, hierarchical flow, drawing the eye from the title to the description.

-    *   The circular image placeholder initiates the exit by sliding down and off-screen.
+3.  **Icon Pop-in:** The animation sequence concludes with a final, energetic accent.
-    *   The top text bar follows, sliding up and off-screen.
+    *   Once the white container is in place, the circular icon placeholder inside it appears.
+Its animation is a combination of a rapid scale-up (from 0% to 100%) and a simultaneous fade-in (from 0% to 100% opacity).
-    *   Finally, the primary graphic container simultaneously scales down into the center and fades out, while the dark background panel slides away to the right, revealing the original starting state.
-This concludes the animation with a clean and symmetrical departure.
+    *   The scaling motion includes a distinct overshoot, where the circle expands slightly beyond its final size before snapping back.
+This gives the icon a lively and bouncy "pop" effect that draws final attention to the right side of the template.

 ---